 Link to rates: https://bhec.coop/rates

-• Homes with electric heat (meeting a minimum usage requirement) can qualify for the electric heat discount.
+Homes with electric heat (meeting a minimum usage requirement) can qualify for the electric heat discount.
 Homes that do not use electric heat are assigned the demand rate instead.
 The electric heat discount is not offered in conjunction with solar power.
-If you add solar power, the heat meter will be removed and the service assigned to the demand rate.
+If you add solar power, the heat meter will be removed, and the service will be assigned to the demand rate.

 West River Electric Association